kevinmatula/kevinmatula/README.md

-## Hello, welcome to my GitHub :-)
+## Hello and welcome to my GitHub :-)

 - 🔭 I’m currently working on a self-wellness web app
-- 🌱 I’m currently learning C++
+- 🌱 Recently, I've started to focus on learning C++
-- 👯 I’m currently interning at DesignAI as a Software Engineer
+- 👯 My most recent role was as a software engineering intern at DesignAI
-- 📫 How to reach me: matulakevin91@gmail.com
+- 📫 You can reach me here: matulakevin91@gmail.com